cloudfoundry/stratos/deploy/kubernetes/README.md

 kubectl patch storageclass <your-class-name> -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
 ```
 Where `<your-class-name>` would be `hostpath` if you follow the SCF instructions.
-## Deploying Stratos UI
+## Deploying Stratos

-You can deploy Stratos UI from one of three different sources:
+You can deploy Stratos from one of three different sources:

 1. Using our Helm repository
 1. Using an archive file containing a given release of our Helm chart